 Technological advancement has proven to be an inevitable part of life, as evidenced by the rapid transformation of various items such as mobile phones, cars, and other things.
-In present age, automation is not only in industries or workplaces but also in homes.
+In the present age, automation is not only in industries or workplaces but also in homes.

 What’s more, consumer voice assistants such as Siri and Alexa have entirely redefined the manner by which individuals interact with technology.
 The same case is expected to happen for workers who use Salesforce.